isa-pilpre/data-analysis-bellabeat/Chapter3-Process.md

 From the file structures and column names, several trends could emerge:

-- Activity trends: nderstanding when users are most active (morning, afternoon, evening) based on the `ActivityDate` and `ActivityHour` columns.
+- Activity trends: insights into when users are most active (morning, afternoon, evening) based on the `ActivityDate` and `ActivityHour` columns.
 - Intensity trends: insights into users' activity levels via the `VeryActiveMinutes`, `FairlyActiveMinutes`, and `LightlyActiveMinutes` columns.
 - Sleep patterns: insights into sleep duration and habits via the `TotalMinutesAsleep` and `TotalTimeInBed` columns.
 - Recovery patterns: insights into recovery patterns via the `Value` column in the heart rate file.